wireduclement/medics-demo/README.md

 ### How to run the application

-1. Open Command Prompt and navigate to the directory containing run.bat
+1. Open Command Prompt or Powershell and navigate to the directory containing run.py
     ```bash
     cd path\to\your\project
     ```

 2. Start the program by running
     ```bash
-    run.bat
+    python run.py
     ```

 3. After redirecting you to the localhost, ask your questions and get a response